 Notes

-If using flour tortillas, the cooking time is cut in half.
-Also, be sure the potato mixture is hot before cooking the pan.
+- If using flour tortillas, the cooking time is cut in half.
+Also, be sure the potato mixture is hot before cooking.

-Make sure potato mixture and beans are the base on the corn tortilla.
-The salsa goes last or it will make the tortillas break before cooking.
+- Ensure the potato mixture and beans are the base for the corn tortilla.
+The salsa goes last, or it will make the tortillas break before cooking.

 Hi!
 My name is Kathy, I am a retired high school English teacher & vegan enthusiast and blogger.
 My entire blog is fully plant-based vegan.
 I truly believe what we eat & how we live determines our health & the preservation of our planet! 🙂